pyrou/morpheus/README.md

 | --- | --- |
 | ![output.png](https://raw.githubusercontent.com/pyrou/Morpheus/master/docs/output@3x.png) | ![What library sees](https://raw.githubusercontent.com/pyrou/Morpheus/master/docs/whatLibrarySees@3x.png) |

 In fact, the library has slightly changed the coloration of each pixels in upper-half of the file.
-So slightly than a human eye is NOT able to detect it.
+So slightly that human eyes are NOT able to detect it.

 *For understand what Morpheus did, and what he sees now.